refinedev/refine/documentation/docs/guides-concepts/usage-with-existing-projects/index.md

 :::simple

-- We start by creating `app/refine/layout.tsx` file, this layout will be used by all pages under `/refine` folder.
+- We start by modifying `app/refine/layout.tsx` file, adding necessary imports from `@refinedev/antd` package.
-- Then we create `app/refine/products/page.tsx` file, here we can use Refine features, since it's layout is wrapped with `Refine` component.
+- Then we modify `app/refine/products/page.tsx` file, here we are using `List` component and `useTable` hook from `@refinedev/antd` package.

 :::